 What does his resurrection; that mighty demonstration of God’s incomparably great power, mean to us today?
 It means that God’s power has brought to our lives a better perspective, a better attitude, and a better certainty.

 A Better Perspective

 The resurrection of Jesus Christ challenges us to see life through a larger frame.
 If death is not the end of life and there is a beyond; then surely life on earth is a preparation.
 The longest years on earth are but a drop in the vast ocean of timelessness that awaits man beyond life’s final curtain.
-So let us see life in perspective of eternity.
+So let us see life in the perspective of eternity.

 A Better Attitude

-The resurrection of Jesus Christ challenges us to live life on a higher plane: To have hope instead of despair; to have joy in difficult times; to be courageous even in defeat; to find acceptance in God’s love when others reject; and to step out free from fears that hold us prisoners.
+The resurrection of Jesus Christ challenges us to live life on a higher plane: To have hope instead of despair; to have joy in difficult times; to be courageous even in defeat; to find acceptance in God’s love when others reject; to persevere in faith, and to step out free from fears that hold us prisoners.
 So let us put on this new attitude and “soar on wings like eagles!”

 A Better Certainty

 The resurrection of Jesus Christ challenges us not to be uncertain any more.